 - Outperformed other high yield categories during rising rate periods

-- Outperformed other high yield market categories during the pandemic
+- Outperformed other high yield market when credit downgrades have risen

-Table 1: Fallen Angels tend to have higher credit quality than broad high yield1
+Table 1: Fallen Angels tend to have higher credit quality than broad high yield

 |As of October 2021||Broad||Liquid||Fallen Angels|